HMS Donovan (album): Album cover art

+Release and reception

-Despite the inclusion of Donovan's minor hit "Celia of the Seals", HMS Donovan did not sell as well as his previous releases and did not appear on the UK charts.
-Epic Records refused to release the album in the US and Pye Records only put the album out on its subsidiary label Dawn Records in the UK.
+Although Donovan had enjoyed consistent top 20 success on both sides of the Atlantic through 1970, Epic Records refused to release HMS Donovan in the US and Donovan's home label Pye Records only put it out on its subsidiary label Dawn Records in July 1971.
+Despite the inclusion of the minor hit "Celia of the Seals", the double album did not sell as well as his previous releases and failed to appear on the UK charts.
 This prompted Donovan to reunite with his old producer Mickie Most to try to find a hit-making formula for his next album.
-The fact that sales were the lowest of Donovan's career at the time eventually led to HMS Donovan becoming the rarest and most sought-after LP of Donovan's catalogue; in the 21st Century a search of eBay reveals that original LP copies of HMS Donovan often trade hands for $100 or more, normally selling for five or ten times the price of any other Donovan LP.
+The fact that sales were the lowest of Donovan's career at the time eventually led to HMS Donovan becoming the rarest and most sought-after LP of Donovan's catalogue; in the 21st Century a search of eBay revealed that original LP copies of HMS Donovan often trade hands for $100 or more, normally selling for five or ten times the price of any other Donovan LP.
 Copies that contain the original poster insert are especially collectable.

+Writing for AllMusic, Bruce Eder wrote "the album has a decidedly playful tone, even more so than its obvious predecessor, For Little Ones.
+Lovely as that record was, there are also long stretches of HMS Donovan that have far prettier melodies, arrangements, and accompaniment, played at more attractive tempos."

+Not long after the album's release Donovan collaborated with John Patrick Byrne on a 9-minute promo film combining live action and animation featuring the songs "Jabberwocky", the outtake "Winter Has Gone" and "In an Old Fashioned Picture Book".
+The film was later released on the 2008 DVD documentary Sunshine Superman: The Journey of Donovan.

 After this album's release, Donovan became involved in two films.
-First, he played the lead role in Jacques Demy's "The Pied Piper", which was released in the US on 25 May 1972.
+First, he played the lead role in Jacques Demy's The Pied Piper, which was released in the US on 25 May 1972.
 He also provided the English soundtrack for Franco Zeffirelli's Brother Sun, Sister Moon, which was released in the US on 2 December 1972.